The Path to Prosperity:

 Santa Barbara, California 93101

-Governor Scott Walker was raised with a heart for public service, patriotism, and hard work.
+Governor Scott Walker was elected president of Young America's Foundation on February 1, 2021.
+Governor Walker was raised with a heart for public service, patriotism, and hard work.
 He moved to the small town of Delavan, Wisconsin, when he was in third grade.
-There, his father was a minister and his mother worked part time as a bookkeeper and secretary.
-Scott was active in school, sports, church, Scouts, and American Legion’s Badger Boys State and Boys…
+There, his father was a minister and his mother worked part time as a bookkeeper and secretary.…

 Dr. Anne Rathbone Bradley is the George and Sally Mayer Fellow for Economic Education and the academic director at The Fund for American Studies.
 Through this position, Dr. Bradley works to enhance the impact and reach of TFAS and FTE economic education programs through courses, seminars, videos and social media.
 She also delivers lectures around…